evlaV/evlaV/readme.md

 This is a little tool that can convert an Arch srcpkg repository to a set of git repositories.
 It is primarily designed to work on SteamOS repositories and designed to replace [srcpkg2git](https://gitlab.com/evlaV/srcpkg2git).

 The design goals for this tool were:
-  - Should be able to run locally
+  - Should run locally
     - Without internet if nothing changed
-  - Should be able to run from a github action
+  - Should run from a github action
     - Only downloading what was changed since last run
     - I.e., take a few minutes to run
     - If no update was done, should only ping a few index files so it can run multiple times a day
-  - Should be able to reconstruct the entire history from scratch
+  - Should reconstruct the entire history from scratch
     - This would allow re-constructing the repos if something changes
   - Should minimize hard drive access
     - Only the `PKGBUILD` is extracted from each srcpkg
-    - Afterwards, local sources are extracted individually to place in the git repo
+    - Based on `PKGBUILD` sources, local sources are extracted individually to place in the package repository
-    - If `--skip-other-repos` is not used, internal (only) repositories are piece meal extracted and pushed to their remote.
+    - To mirror internal repos, the only the latest version of each package is checked for them.
+If they exist, they are extracted and `git push --mirror`ed to the remote.

 ## Usage
 Clone this repository.
 Then, it is recommended to run `./cache.sh`.
 This will use `rclone` to pull down the `holo-main` and `jupiter-main` source packages. `rclone` supports multiple HTTP connections per file, so it is very fast.
 The total download is around 500GB/600GB at the time of writing this and will take 2-4 hours.
 The other ~100GB will be pulled from the tool.